The Student Conduct

 - The Office of Student Conduct cannot ensure a complainant's confidentiality and that even if a complaint is withdrawn, the University may continue the investigation based on preponderance of evidence, although the University's ability to investigate and take action may be limited.

 - Student Conduct handles complaints for and against WKU students and student groups, but not faculty or staff.
-Complaints against WKU faculty or staff members are addressed by The General Counsel.
+Complaints against WKU faculty or staff members are addressed by The Office of Equal Employment Opportunity-Mr. Josh Hayes.

-- The Title IX Coordinator or his/her designee is responsible for overseeing investigations related to complaints of sexual misconduct and harassment and may handle certain aspects of the University’s response to all alleged violations.
+- The Title IX Coordinator-Mrs. Andrea Anderson or his/her designee is responsible for overseeing investigations related to complaints of sexual misconduct and harassment and may handle certain aspects of the University’s response to all alleged violations.

 Office: Craig Administrative Center